 It should have community at its heart – working towards social change and building resources together for the good of all.
-A kudos scheme would reward engagement for time investment with profit shares to the most active members once there is profit.
+A Kudos scheme would reward engagement for time investment with profit shares to the most active members once the company has a surplus.

 This social media platform would encourage its members to host local events – real life, face-to-face meetings running in parallel to online activity – where conversation and calls to action galvanise local communities to act.

 It should enshrine a constitution that recognises that we, as prospective members, are all stakeholders – we’re all working to build something that everyone has an interest in making successful.